Cerberean/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a user interface component library.
+It was developed by Facebook to help solve problems dealing with complex coding.
+Last week we worked on Dom, which is expensive in terms of performance, and React was created to help solve that problem.

 - [ ] What does it mean to _think_ in react?

+React makes you think about the apps as you build them.

 - [ ] Describe state.

+State are variables directly initialized and managed by the React component.

 - [ ] Describe props.

+Props are variables passed into React components by its parent component.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A "side effect" is anything that affects something outside the scope of the function being executed.

 ## Project Set Up